prof18/marcogomiero.com/content/posts/drafts/move-libray-jcenter-to-maven.md

 Don’t forget to upload also the signatures (the *.asc* files)!

 After adding all the artifacts, upload them with the *Upload Artifact(s)* button.
+It is also necessary to provide a brief description, for example `1.1 manual upload`

 {{< figure src="/img/move-libray-jcenter-to-maven/add-artifacts.png" link="/img/move-libray-jcenter-to-maven/add-artifacts.png" >}}

+// it happens that the upload is stuck. progress bar at the infinite.

+// After success, go to the stagin repository section and now the process is the same as upload from android studio, except for the fact that the close task is started automatically

+{{< figure src="/img/move-libray-jcenter-to-maven/staging-repo.png" link="/img/move-libray-jcenter-to-maven/staging-repo.png" >}}

 After uploading the artifacts, the close task starts automatically (if it not starts, you can start it manually from the top bar).